-With a mix of strangers and friends (his original investors), Merrill realized he had to mitigate the possibility of “insider trading:” his friends, who he hung out with on a daily basis, knew more about his life than other investors.
-To compensate, he began publically posting more updates and information about his life.
+With a mix of strangers and friends (his original investors), Merrill realized he had to mitigate the possibility of “insider trading:” His buddies, who he hung out with on a daily basis, knew more about his life than other investors.
+To compensate, he began publicly posting more updates and information about his life.

-But he started to realize that strangers probably made better investors, anyway: “I found them to be more objective,” he says.
+According to Merrill, strangers made better investors than friends.
+“I found them to be more objective,” he says.
 “When people know you too well, they vote for what they think you want, which isn’t necessarily what’s in your best interest.”

 “They push me to do things I probably otherwise wouldn’t do,” he says.
-“And that’s an empowering feeling.”
+“And usually, it ends up working out for the best.”

-Like all markets, Merrill’s share price is contingent upon demand, and demand usually fluctuates in tandem with hype, press, and publicity.
-In recent years, those things have stagnated, and his shares — once as high as $18 — fell as low as $2.18.
+Like all markets, Merrill’s share price is contingent upon demand, which fluctuates wildly with bursts of publicity.
+In recent years, attention has stagnated, and his shares — once as high as $18 — currently sit at $5.24.

 Merrill, on the other hand, has not profited from his endeavor.
-Over the course of his 9 year experiment, he’s kept the money from his share sales in a bank account, untouched. (“He loses money,” ceded his partner in an interview with Playboy).
+Over the course of his decade-long experiment, he’s kept the money from his share sales in a bank account, untouched.

 “I have a powerful decision-making engine of people who can give me feedback or advice about anything,” he says.
-“Honestly, who wouldn’t want that?”
+“And honestly, who wouldn’t want that?”